lauraspberry/lauraspberry/README.md

 🔭 I’m currently working on building an interface and API for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between clients and case managers.

 🌱 At the moment, I’m learning how to transfer my artistic abilities to the digital realm!
-You can check out some of my artworks at my website (:

 👯 Some things I'm proud of:
 * The contribution's I'll make for next year's [Association of Women Engineers](https://awe.berkeley.edu/) as Operations AWEfficer :heartpulse:
 * The decal (student-led class) I'll facilitate next semester for [Game Design and Development](https://gamedesign.berkeley.edu/index.php) :computer:
 * The contributions I made as a Co-Founder of [Education For All Foundation](https://www.efaglobal.org/about-us) :green_heart:
 * The games I made using Unity: [Shrink](https://lauraspberry.itch.io/shrink) and [Attack of the Boba Vampires](https://troutstick.itch.io/bobavamps-01) :sunny:
-* The curriculum I'm building for next year's [CS Kickstart](https://cs-kickstart.berkeley.edu/index.html) :bear:
+* The curriculum I'm building for next year's [CS Kickstart](https://cs-kickstart.berkeley.edu/index.html) program :bear:

 😄 From these projects, I've worked with C#, Python, JavaScript, HTML/CSS as well as developer tools such as React, Flask, and Bootstrap to develop software.